wkhere/webassembly/README.md

             end
             random = :random.uniform(10)
             if random == 5 do
-              span "Lucky!
+              text "Lucky!
 You got five"
             end
           end
           span [style: "smiling"], "that was nice"